Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The bleach pen for drawing shapes on denim is so unique I'd like to have more ingenious ideas like that.

 Toss your denim into the bathtub or out on the sidewalk.
 Pour the bleach slowly onto your item while standing above it.
-Let it soak in for about two minutes, then rinse it in cold water.(Be careful not to splash the bleach while pouring.)
-After that, wash it separately.

 i must speak up here.
 DO NOT bleach denim on the sidewalk!! the bleach will seep into the ground, the water table, the ecosystem and the drinking water. it is a carcinogen. if using bleach, best to pour it down the drain. thanks!